-All these factors decrease the flow of qi (life energy), disturbs the flow of blood to muscles, channels, and sinews.
-Disturbances in qi, yin, and yang lead to blood stasis and phlegm accumulation, and the aim of any herbal therapy in Chinese medicine is to correct this balance and thus cure the disease from root level.
+All of these factors reduce the flow of qi (vital energy) and disrupt the flow of blood to the muscles, channels, and tendons.
+Disturbances in qi, yin and yang lead to blood stasis and phlegm accumulation, and the goal of any herbal therapy in Chinese medicine is to correct this balance and thus cure the disease at the root level.

 Traditional Chinese medicine is quite complicated, and thus the prescription of Chinese herbs requires years of experience, it is not something that can be done by yourself.
 To get the right prescription of herbs, it is always better to consult the specialist.
 Furthermore, it must be understood that Chinese medicines are mostly the combination of various herbs, the use of the single herb is uncommon.
 Some of the Chinese medicines may also contain non-herbal extracts.